 That is, of course, not to say that we should leave our reader-client with no options to choose from whatsoever, we are not some evil dictators.
 Yet, we must keep as few options as possible.
 When a client comes in the multiple choices with too many options, s/he experiences what is commonly called ‘analysis paralysis,’ which is not a pleasant feeling.
 This means that the person gets overwhelmed with the alternatives to choose from (often, to the point of stunning), which results in no decision being made at all: a lead is not generated.
 This is why the optimal number of options should not exceed 3-4.

 #6 Remove distractions

 Some people say that the Internet in itself is a distraction.
 This is Arguable; still, one cannot but agree that the Internet is full of distractions.
 It is chaotic and unorganized.
 Browsing the web is much like an open ocean.
 Well, you can give a present to your reader in the form of an island of stability in this ocean by removing all and any unnecessary distractions from your landing page.
 This will make your reader feel calmer and, so to say, more secure, for which – have no doubt – they will be grateful.
 These distractions include but are not limited to the dreaded social icons.
 The benefits of social media presence have been known for a long time now, but you should not just blindly stuff all pages with Facebook and Instagram references.
 There has to be only directly relevant information.

 #7 Be negative

 You have probably always tried to stay positive when writing, not to scare your reader off with false alarms.
 Well, now is the time to scare them a bit, just for motivation.
 Research shows that the fear of losing something is stronger than the will to gain something.
-So, ‘don’t lose’ message will be more powerful than ‘save’ message.
+So, the ‘don’t lose’ message will be more powerful than the ‘save’ message.